xaviermignot/xaviermignot.github.io/_posts/2021-04-04-visio-additional-tips.md

 ## Wrapping up

-This is the end of *Microsoft 101* series, at least for now, I might edit this last post if I have more ideas.
-I hope these posts will help you to improve you diagrams, and that you will enjoy doing diagrams as much as I do.
+This is the end of *Microsoft Visio 101* series, at least for now, I might edit this post later if I have more ideas.
+I hope these posts will help you to improve your diagrams, and that you will enjoy doing diagrams as much as I do.
 Happy drawing ! 🤓